La Llorona (1933 film): Plot

 In Twentieth Century Mexico, a man dies of a heart attack, while at the same time, hearing the wailing of a woman.
 During the autopsy, many students of Dr. Ricardo de Acuña speculate that there could be some supernatural involvement with the man's death, while Ricardo simply brushes it off as natural causes.

 Later, at his son Juanito's fourth birthday party, Ricardo and his wife Ana Maria relish in their happy lifestyle, while the butler Mario takes the fourteenth seat at the kids table to beat out a superstition, much to Juanito's grandfather Don Fernando's embarrassment and scolding.
 After the party, Fernando takes Ricardo aside into his study to tell him news that he believes the new father should know.
 Fernando talks about how his first born son was killed at four years old, stabbed to death.
 He then tells how their family ancestries are connected that of Hernán Cortés, and are therefore cursed.
 While he discuss this, a hooded figure wearing a strange ring watches them from a hidden passage.
-Fernando brandishes a large book to provide proof for his claims, which tells a story from the Elizabethan era, and how a previous member of the Acuña had a hand a hand in the curse of the Cortés lineage.
+Fernando brandishes a large book to provide proof for his claims, which tells a story from the Elizabethan era, and how a previous member of the Acuña had a hand in the curse of the Cortés lineage.